kwhitley/apicache/README.md

 - `apicache.getIndex()` - returns current cache index [of keys]
 - `apicache.middleware([duration])` - the actual middleware that will be used in your routes.  `duration` is in the following format "[length] [unit]", as in `"10 minutes"` or `"1 day"`.
 - `apicache.options([options])` - getter/setter for options.
 If used as a setter, this function is chainable, allowing you to do things such as... say... return the middleware.
+- `apicache.newInstance([options])` - used to create a new ApiCache instance (by default, simply requiring this library shares a common instance)
+- `apicache.clone()` - used to create a new ApiCache instance with the same options as the current one

 #### Available Options (first value is default)